Hikakin: Public image and influence

-Since his breakthrough with his beatboxing videos on YouTube, Hikakin has emerged as one of the most notable and influential online personalities in Japan.
-He has also been featured in various publications as Japan's "Top YouTuber".
-Forbes Japan stated that "Hikakin has pioneered the possibilities of video posting in Japan as a 'front runner'.
-The products and goods he introduces sell like hotcakes, and he has the power to move the economy."
+Since his breakthrough with his beatboxing videos on YouTube, Hikakin has become one of the most-influential and prominent online personalities in Japan, through his popularity on YouTube and extensive media coverage.
+Media have portrayed him as a pioneer of YouTube in Japan.
+He has been featured in various publications as Japan's "Top YouTuber".
+Forbes Japan stated: "Hikakin has pioneered the possibilities of video posting in Japan as a 'front runner'.
+The products and goods he introduces sell like hotcakes, and he has the power to move the economy".

-As of 2024, he have been no major scandals and social trust is extremely high.
-Most of his videos are moderate.
-He is also known as "unfamiliar with controversy" (炎上知らず), and when the scandals of other popular YouTubers come out, his reputation increases and he is even called a "saint".
+As of 2026, Hikakin has not been involved in any major scandals, and social trust is extremely high.
+Most of his videos are moderate; he is also known as "unfamiliar with controversy" (炎上知らず), and when scandals involving other popular YouTubers occurred, his reputation improves and he is even called a "saint".
 Even if he did get stir controversy, most of it was minor, and on the contrary, the voices of his defense were louder.
-In addition, in 2015 and 2020, false rumors were spread by viewers and caused a stir, and he posted two videos at the time to clear up misunderstandings.
+In 2015 and 2020, viewers spread false rumors, and he posted two videos to clarify misunderstandings.

-On the other hand, in a live commentary video of Apex Legends that was uploaded on July 12, 2022, he repeatedly yelled abusive words at his teammate, and in the comments section, he exposed the player's name and said, "If you find him annoying, please press the like button."
-As a result of the post, he was flooded with criticism on social media and became a hot topic.
-On the 19th of the same month, he deleted the aforementioned comment and apologized in the comments section.
-On August 13, he called the aforementioned person directly in a video to apologize and reported that they had reconciled.
-At first, he expected that the comment section of the video would be filled with criticism of the other party, but in reality, he himself was criticized, and he apologized, saying, "It was all my fault."
-In addition, in June 2024, a video in which a camera was turned in a public restroom was included, which drew criticism.
+In a live commentary video of Apex Legends that was uploaded on July 12, 2022, he repeatedly yelled abusive words at his teammate, and in the comments section, he exposed the player's name and said: "If you find him annoying, please press the like button."
+As a result of the post, he was criticized on social media.
+On July 19, he deleted the comment and apologized in the comments section.
+On August 13, he directly addressed the person in a video to apologize and reported they had reconciled.
+He expected the video's comment section would be filled with criticism of the other party, but Hikakin himself was criticized, and he apologized and accepted responsibility.
+In June 2024, he included a video recorded in a public restroom, which drew criticism.